DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

  Provided application was developed with attempts to follow mentioned principle to make it easier both for developer (by allowing one to write as little code as possible) and potential user (by creating very friendly interfaces).

 ## Description
-Project is platform with web UI running on Robot Operating System allowing users to control robot by voice commands with [DeepSpeech](https://github.com/mozilla/DeepSpeech) used as speech-to-text engine.
-You can check video demo below.
+Project is a platform with web UI running on Robot Operating System allowing users to control the robot by voice commands with [DeepSpeech](https://github.com/mozilla/DeepSpeech) used as speech-to-text engine.
+We will show four possible way to run this project depends on the user's preferences:

+Using docker image:
+- with physical ROSbot
+- with ROSbot simulated in Gazebo

+Using installation from source:
+- with physical ROSbot
+- with ROSbot simulated in Gazebo

+You can check video demo showing project with real ROSbot below.

 <div align="center">
-<iframe width="784" height="441" src="https://www.youtube.com/embed/XCsuoYbqdc4" frameborder="0" gesture="media" allowfullscreen></iframe>
+<iframe width="784" height="441" src="https://www.youtube.com/embed/G_gPP5dVqTg" frameborder="0" gesture="media" allowfullscreen></iframe>
 </div>

 ## Features and capabilities